cmg2146/nec-api/README.md

 After starting the app, the API docs can be viewed at http://localhost:10000/docs or http://localhost:10000/redoc.

 ### Configuration
-The following environment variables must be configured, at run time, for proper operation:
+The following run-time environment variables must be configured for proper operation:

 * FASTAPI_ENV
   * "development" or "production"
 * DATABASE_URL
   * The URL to the PostgreSQL database

+The following run-time environment variables are optional:

 * ALLOWED_ORIGINS
-  * Comma separated list of CORS allowed origins
+  * Comma separated list of CORS allowed origins.
+If not provided, CORS will not be enabled.

-For development, all environment variables have already been set in the docker compose file and can be tweaked as needed.
-Some other environment variables, not listed above, are required for development and have also been set in the docker-compose file.
+For development, required environment variables have already been set in the docker compose file and can be tweaked as needed.
+Some other environment variables, not listed above, may be required for development only and should be set in the docker-compose file.

 ## Database Migrations
 Migrations must be added whenever making schema changes to the database.
 To add a migration, with the app running,